ff13dfly/iNFT/README.md

 - Bridge will package the mintings and save the merkel tree root on Etherum Network.

+- When somebody want to bridge the iNFT on Anchor Network to other blockchain network, just drop the iNFT on Anchor Network and leave the last words about which account to accept the bridged iNFT.
+Then no need to write the bridge information when it is on Anchor Network.

+- By `Last Words` way, the iNFT is simple on Anchor Network.

 - Leaf data sample

     ```Javascript